botpress/readme/docs/Quick Start/build.md

   description: ''
   robots: index
 next:
-  description: ''
+  description: 'Congratulations on building your first bot with Botpress! '
 ---
 It's easy to build a bot with Botpress, even if you don't have a technical background.
 This guide will show you how to create a simple bot from start to finish.
 Your bot will:

+* Display a custom greeting
 * Use AI to respond to messages
-* Follow custom instructions
+* Follow specific instructions
 * Have a unique, shareable link

 > 📘 Keep learning!
 >
-> This guide is designed to teach the basics of Botpress to a total beginner.
-If you have more questions and want to get creative with bot-building, check out the[ Learn section](tbc) for in-depth tutorials and troubleshooting guides.
+> This guide is designed to teach a total beginner how to deploy their first bot.
+If you have more questions and want to get creative with bot-building, check out the[ Learn section](tbc) for detailed how-to guides.

 # Step 1: Build your bot